Skip to main content

 Comparing Cardiovascular Biomarkers Oral Vs Transdermal Estrogen

 The long-term cardiovascular implications of estrogen delivery methods are best understood by examining their differential impact on specific, measurable biomarkers.
 These markers provide a window into the subtle, yet persistent, changes occurring within the cardiovascular system.
-The metabolism of oral estrogen is the primary driver of these differences.
+The hepatic first-pass metabolism of oral estrogen is the primary driver of these differences.

 Comparative Effects of Estrogen Delivery on Cardiovascular Markers